malaise/ada/README.txt

 C directory (MANDATORY)
 -----------------------
-Four libraries are generated here:
+Five libraries are generated here:

 .C utilities ('cutil')
 This lib gathers several low level utility libraries:

-- 'timeval', used by other C libraries, for struct timeval operations,
+- 'timeval', used by other C libraries, for operations on struct timeval,

 - 'socket', interfaced by the Ada 'Socket' package, interfaces socket calls (tcp, udp, ipm, message on tcp, afinet or afux),